FOLIO: Natural Language Reasoning with First-Order Logic: Error Analysis

+Below we provide analysis of our results and key findings, providing additional insights into our dataset \ours and the current capabilities of LLMs in logical reasoning.

-We show the accuracy of the examples with different numbers of premises needed to reach the conclusions in Figure~\ref{fig:analysis-nopremise}.
-Under the few-shot prompting setting, GPT-3 and Codex both have much higher performance on examples with $1\sim4$ premises, indicating that examples with $5\sim8$ premises pose a challenge to the SoTA LMs.
-Under the fine-tuning setting, RoBERTa has slightly higher performance on test examples with $1\sim4$ premises than on those with $5\sim8$ premises, but the difference in performance is much smaller.
+\textbf{Models have higher accuracy on examples with fewer reasoning depths than on those with higher number of reasoing depths} We show the accuracy categorized by reasoning depths in Figure~\ref{fig:analysis-nopremise}.
+With few-shot prompting, GPT-3.5 and GPT-4 both perform much better on examples with a $0\sim3$ reasoning depth, indicating that examples with a $4\sim7$ reasoning depth pose a challenge to the SoTA LMs.
+With fine-tuning, RoBERTa has slightly higher performance on test examples with $0\sim3$ reasoning depth than on those with $4\sim7$ reasoning depth, but the difference is much smaller.
 This indicates that fine-tuning on longer and more difficult reasoning chains in the training set can improve model performance on equally-long test example chains.
-We note that the presence and prevalence of these difficult examples is unique to our dataset. \ours's unique complexity reveals that current LMs are limited in their ability to extrapolate to longer and more complex reasoning chains, and suggests an avenue for further study in this direction.
+We note that the presence and prevalence of these difficult examples are unique to \ours. \ours's unique complexity reveals that current LMs are limited in their ability to extrapolate to longer and more complex reasoning chains, and suggests an avenue for further study.